Back to Health News & Stories

 • Exercise reduces stress and stress hormones like cortisol, which contributes to belly fat and conditions like metabolic syndrome, a precursor to type-2 diabetes.

-• Eating nutritious meals with a balance of lean protein, abundant vegetables and fruit and whole grains extends the benefits of exercise.
+• Eating nutritious meals with a balance of lean protein, abundant fruits and vegetables, and whole grains extend the benefits of exercise.

 On the other side of the childbearing years as estrogen production slows down, cholesterol rates begin to increase.